mamunstat09/mass-shootings-usa-analysis/README.md

 - Data quality varies across sources
 - Some variables serve as proxy indicators

-## 👩‍💻 Author
+## 👩‍💻 Authors
-Mamun
+- Mahmudul Hasan Mamun
+- Jordan Leh
+- Jordan Wood

-PhD Candidate in Statistics & Analytics
+PhD Candidate in Statistics & Analytics (Mamun)
+Central Michigan University

-Focus: Statistical modeling, machine learning, and applied data analysis
+Focus: Statistical modeling, data science, machine learning, and applied data analysis

 ## 📎 Note
 This project was completed as part of a graduate-level course and is intended for academic and analytical purposes.